scribd/advancecomp/README.md

 ### Usage

-This fork of the [AdvanceCOMP][] tools does not modify any of the original tools, but adds an additional tool&ndash; `adviphone`.
+This fork of the [AdvanceCOMP][] tools does not modify any of the original tools, but adds an additional tool&ndash; `advpngidat`.

-The `adviphone` tool has a couple of options, which you can view via `--help`, but there is really only one option that is used in practice: `-z4`.
+The `advpngidat` tool has a couple of options, which you can view via `--help`, but there is really only one option that is used in practice: `-z4`.
 This specifies that the original `.png` file should be recompressed using the highest compression / maximum effort setting.
 For example:

 <pre>
-shell% adviphone -z4 <i>FILE</i>.png
+shell% advpngidat -z4 <i>FILE</i>.png
       308008      283951  92% <i>FILE</i>.png
 </pre>

 The original `.png` file is replaced with the recompressed version.
-The `.png` file is left unmodified if `adviphone` was unable to make the `.png` smaller.
+The `.png` file is left unmodified if `advpngidat` was unable to make the `.png` smaller.

 You can also wild-card batch process `.png` files too:

 <pre>
-shell% adviphone -z4 Images/*.png
+shell% advpngidat -z4 Images/*.png
          937         908  96% Images/CornerReading@2x.png
       147935      136238  92% Images/Default.png
       523332      479938  91% Images/Default@2x.png